oof2win2/FactorioAntigrief/apps/communitybot/README.md

 [⬆️ Head back up](#contents)

 - Community: A community is a group of people that play Factorio together and use this API in a way to prevent griefing on their servers
-- Rule: A single item that describes something that must be followed; rules are categorized by which aspect of gameplay/user interaction it governs.
-- Report: A single instance of a single rule which has been broken (or upheld).
-Can be revoked and then the report turns into a revocation (as it has been revoked)
+- Report: A single instance of unwanted behaviour of a player that has been reported.
+Can be revoked which turns the report into a revocation
-- Profile: A collection of reports.
-Profiles are specific to a single player at a single community.
-If a profile is revoked, all reports in the community of said player are revoked.
+- Category: A grouping of unwanted behavour a report falls into.
+Reports are categorized by which aspect of gameplay/user interaction falls under.
 - Revocation: A single instance of a report that has been revoked, i.e. it was found out that the report was false.
 Revocations can never be turned back to reports

 ### Data Types